Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Methodology

 \subsection{Dropout Strategies}

-To further prevent the over-fitting problem for FourierKAN-GCF, we adopt message dropout and node dropout strategies.
-For the message dropout, we randomly change some message passing being propagated in Eq~\ref{eq:fkan-gcf} by zero, with a probability $1-p_m$, where $p_m$ is the message dropout ratio.
-For the node dropout, we randomly drop $1-p_n$ nodes of the matrix, where $p_n$ is the node dropout ratio.
+To mitigate overfitting in FourierKAN-GCF, we employ message dropout and node dropout strategies, similar to NGCF \cite{wang2019neural}.
+In message dropout, a fraction $1-p_m$ of message passing in Eq.~\ref{eq:fkan-gcf} is randomly set to zero, where $p_m$ is the dropout ratio.
+In node dropout, $1-p_n$ of the nodes in the matrix are randomly dropped, with $p_n$ as the dropout ratio.